Criticism of fast food: Health based criticisms

 The director of the obesity program for the Children's Hospital Boston, David Ludwig, says that "fast food consumption has been shown to increase caloric intake, promote weight gain, and elevate risk for diabetes".
+The link between eating fast food and developing diabetes is a major cause for alarm.
+Consuming fast food on a daily basis has been linked to an increased risk of acquiring type 2 diabetes.
+Insulin resistance and impaired glucose metabolism are common health consequences of a diet heavy in processed carbs, bad fats, and added sweets found in fast food.
+Type 2 diabetes is a chronic, disabling disease with serious health effects, and its development is influenced by the aforementioned risk factors.
 Excessive calories are another issue with fast food.
-According to P. Block, R. Scribner and K. Desalvo, from "Fast Food, Race/Ethnicity, and Income: A Geographic Analysis", 2004, referring to a U.S. Department of Agriculture sponsored study "the percentage of calories which can be attributed to fast-food consumption has increased from 3% to 12% of the total calories consumed in the United States from 1978 to 1995.
+According to P. Block, R. Scribner and K. Desalvo, from "Fast Food, Race/Ethnicity, and Income: A Geographic Analysis", 2004, referring to a U.S. Department of Agriculture sponsored study, "the percentage of calories which can be attributed to fast-food consumption has increased from 3% to 12% of the total calories consumed in the United States from 1978 to 1995.
 In 1995, "away-from-home" foods provided 34% of total caloric intake and 38% of total fat intake compared to 18% for both categories in 1977–1978."
 A regular meal at McDonald's consists of a Big Mac, large fries, and a large Coca-Cola drink amounting to 1,430 calories.
 The USDA recommends a daily caloric intake of 2700 and 2100 kcal for men and women (respectively) between 31 and 50, at a physical activity level equivalent to walking about 1.5 to 3 miles per day at 3 to 4 miles per hour in addition to the light physical activity associated with typical day-to-day life, with the French Agency for Food, Environmental and Occupational Health & Safety guidance suggesting roughly the same levels.

-However, besides fast food consumption, there are many other reasons for over-weight among children while they are growing, including sex development, "hormonal changes," and social interactions.
-At those moments kids can feel depressed, which may lead to increase or decrease in appetite.
+However, besides fast food consumption, there are many other reasons for overweight among children while they are growing, including sex development, "hormonal changes", and social interactions.
+At those moments young people can feel depressed, which may lead to increase or decrease in appetite.
 In fact, increased hunger may lead to obesity in some cases. "...seasonal effective disorder affects 1.7 – 5.5% of youths ages 9–19 years old based on a community study of over 2,000 youth."

 The fast food chain D'Lites, founded in 1978, specialized in lower-calorie dishes and healthier alternatives such as salads.
 It filed for bankruptcy in 1987 as other fast food chains began offering healthier options.
 McDonald's has been attempting to offer healthier options besides salads.
-They have incorporated fruit and milk as options of Happy Meals and have promoted healthier ads and packaging for kids.
+They have incorporated fruit and milk as options of Happy Meals and have promoted healthier ads and packaging for children.
 The Alliance for a Healthier Generation has set a standard in hopes of pressuring fast food companies to make recommended healthier adjustments.